“The bitterest tears shed over graves are for words left unsaid and deeds left undone.” Harriet Beecher Stowe

 I cried hard about Abby today.
 I still deeply miss her.
 She was so extraordinarily herself.
 I was so lucky to have known her and to be loved by her and to have loved her in return for 35 years.
 We were inexorably connected, yet comfortably separate.
 And by that I mean completely free to be ourselves.
 Our connection was a precious priceless gift.
 I didn’t fully realize, not really, like I do now, the depth of that love residing within me until after she was gone.

-1 tablespoon each of olive oil and butter, 1 large onion and 2 large carrots finely minced in equal proportions, 1 pound of ground beef and 1 pound of ground pork, 1/2 cup red wine, 28 ounce can of pureed and peeled San Marzano tomatoes, 1 teaspoon of salt
+Ingredients: 1 tablespoon each of olive oil and butter, 1 large onion and 2 large carrots finely minced in equal proportions, 1 pound of ground beef and 1 pound of ground pork, 1/2 cup red wine, 28 ounce can of pureed and peeled san marzano tomatoes, 1 teaspoon of salt

 1.Put the oil and butter in large cast iron pan.
-I used my Le Creuset.
-Add onion and soften about 7 minutes, but do not let the onion color.
+Add onion and soften about 7 minutes try to avoid darkening the onions.
 Then add carrots and cook for another 2-3 minutes.
 Stir.

-4. Add tomatoes and salt, stir well.
+3. Add tomatoes and salt, stir well.
 Lower heat to lowest setting, put on lid and let the sauce simmer for as long as you can.
-Per Luisa Weiss, 7 hours would be wonderful, 5 is pretty good, but anything less than 3 and you are missing out.
-The longer is cooks the richer it gets.
+Per instructions, 7 hours is best, 5 is good, but nothing less than 3.
+The longer it cooks the richer it gets.